ajknowles11/CGPGame2/README.md

 There are three levels built in and they just loop once you finish.
 ESC to release mouse.

+NOTE: There's a bug on level 3 which sometimes causes the ball to disappear.
+If this happens just press R. It doesn't seem to happen more than once per game instance.

 This game was built with [NEST](NEST.md).